terngfoxid/TPT-Inheritance-.Net-Core-9/README.md

 This Project is Example TPT Inheritance with EF Core pls see CustomContext and MetadataFiles.

-First: The DB need relation PK weak entity use PK of strong entity as FK
+First: The DB need relation PK of weak entity use same PK of strong entity as FK

 Second: Scaffolding reverse Enginner DB to Model Class